Kotlin/kotlinx.serialization/docs-website/topics/serialization-get-started.md

     data class Data(val a: Int, val b: String)
     ```

-   > The `@Serializable` annotation enables default serialization of all properties in the primary constructor.
+   > The `@Serializable` annotation enables default serialization of all properties with backing fields.
-   > You can customize serialization behavior with custom constructors, optional properties, and more.
+   > You can customize serialization behavior with property-level annotations, optional properties, and more.
    >
    > For more information, see [Serialize classes](serialization-customization-options.md).
    >